-Diversion Reporting for the California Water Board is due July 1st.
+Diversion Reporting for the California State Water Resources Control Board is due by July 1, 2020.
 The SRCD water managers are available to provide assistance to landowners during the process of filing.
-If you have questions about filing your report, please contact the water manager office.

-Water Manager Office: (707) 426-2431

-Preservation Implementation Act (PAI) cost share is available for projects upgrading corrugated metal pipes and cast iron gates to corrosive resistant material.
-The first round of PAI projects has been reviewed, and the deadline for submitting an application is June 19th.

-SRCD is conducting interviews with managers at each club to update the Individual Management Plans last certified in the 1980s.
+If you have questions about filing your report, please contact your water manager.
+Water Manager Office: (707) 426-2431 Tim Edmunds - (707) 639-6689 Jeff Taylor - (707) 639-6690 Phelan McKinney - (707) 631-0819 tedmunds@suisunrcd.org jtaylor@suisunrcd.org pmckinney@suisunrcd.org SRCD is conducting interviews with managers at each club to update the Individual Management Plans last certified in the 1980s.
+As we continue to update the management plans, we will be contacting each club.
+Drafts are scheduled to be completed by the end of the summer, and will be submitted to Bay Conservation & Development Commission for Certification.